behu-kea/first-semester-java/lessons/week-09/1-monday.md

 The method will only print the strings from index n to index k.

 ##### Exercise 4:

 Write a method that prompt the user for a String.
-The user enters a String,the strings is added to an Arraylist & the user is prompted again.
+The user enters a String, the strings is added to an Arraylist & the user is prompted again.

 If the user enters ”no strings attached” the program will terminate.

 ##### Exercise 5:

 Write a method that takes parameters *int n*, *int k* & an Arraylist of Strings as parameter.
 The method will swap the elements of index n & index k.

 Print the Arraylist before & after swapping.
 You can assume the arraylist is non-empty

 ##### Exercise 6: